History of Newark, New Jersey: Downtown

 While most of the city's revitalization efforts have been focused in the downtown area, adjoining neighborhoods have in recent years begun to see some signs of development, particularly in the Central Ward.
 Between 2000 and 2010, Newark experienced its first population increase since the 1940s.
 That trend continued between 2010 and 2020 with the city gaining 34,409 (12.4%) residents.
 Nevertheless, the "Renaissance" has been unevenly felt across the city where some districts continue to have below-average household incomes and higher-than-average rates of poverty.
 Overall, a quarter of Newark residents live in poverty, more than double the national rate, and the city is one of the poorest cities with over 100,000 people in the United States.
 For two consecutive years in 2023 and 2024, Forbes ranked Newark as the "Worst City for Renters" in the nation due to a sharp increase in median rent per unit and significantly fewer available rental units per 100,000 people compared to neighboring Jersey City and New York City.
+In 2025, Newark saw the average rental price spike 8.1%, the sharpest increase of the 100 largest cities in the United States.

-Newark's nicknames reflect the efforts to revitalize downtown.
+Newark's several attempts to adopt a lasting positive nickname reflect the city's efforts to revitalize its downtown and national image.
 In the 1950s, the term New Newark was given to the city by then-mayor Leo Carlin to help convince major corporations to remain in Newark.
-In the 1960s, Newark was nicknamed the Gateway City after the redeveloped Gateway Center area downtown, which shares its name with the tourism region of which Newark is a part, the Gateway Region.
-It has more recently been called the Renaissance City by the media and the public to gain recognition for its revitalization efforts.
+In the 1960s, Newark was nicknamed the Gateway City after the redeveloped Gateway Center, which shares its name with the state's Gateway Region that Newark anchors.
+More recently, the local media and politicians have referred to the city as Renaissance Newark, as opposed to Brick City, in an attempt to gain recognition for and highlight its revitalization efforts.